austinksmith/react-native-hamsters/README.md

 You will need to manually bundle your thread files for use in a production release of your app.
-This documentation assumes you have a single thread file called `react-native-hamsters.js` in your project root.
+This documentation assumes you have a single thread file called `reactNativeHamster.js` in your project root.
 If your file is named differently or in a different location, you can update the documented commands accordingly.

 **Note**: If your single thread file is in a different location, the folder structure needs to be replicated under `./ios` and `./android/app/src/main/assets/threads`.

 ```
- ./node_modules/hamsters.js/build/common/react-native-hamsters.js => ./ios/App/react-native-hamsters.jsbundle
+ ./node_modules/hamsters.js/build/common/reactNativeHamster.js => ./ios/App/reactNativeHamster.bundle
 ```

 For iOS you can use the following command:

-`node node_modules/react-native/local-cli/cli.js bundle --dev false --assets-dest ./ios --entry-file ./node_modules/hamsters.js/build/common/react-native-hamsters.js --platform ios --bundle-output ./ios/App/react-native-hamsters.jsbundle`
+`node node_modules/react-native/local-cli/cli.js bundle --dev false --assets-dest ./ios --entry-file ./node_modules/hamsters.js/build/common/reactNativeHamster.js --platform ios --bundle-output ./ios/App/reactNativeHamster.bundle`

 Once you have generated the bundle file in your ios folder, you will also need to add the bundle file to you project in Xcode.
-In Xcode's file explorer you should see a folder with the same name as your app, containing a `main.jsbundle` file as well as an `appDelegate.m` file.
-Right click on that folder and select the 'Add Files to <Your App Name>' option, which will open up finder and allow you to select your `ios/react-native-hamsters.jsbundle` file.
+In Xcode's file explorer you should see a folder with the same name as your app, containing a `main.bundle` file as well as an `appDelegate.m` file.
+Right click on that folder and select the 'Add Files to <Your App Name>' option, which will open up finder and allow you to select your `ios/reactNativeHamster.bundle` file.
 You will only need to do this once, and the file will be included in all future builds.

-For Android first copy react-native-hamsters.js from Hamsters.js /build/common/react-native-hamsters.js into the react native project root.
+For Android first copy reactNativeHamster.js from Hamsters.js /build/common/reactNativeHamster.js into the react native project root.

 And then you can use the following command: